 ACCOMMODATION AND TRAVEL

-FEES AND ENROLMENTThe fee for the course is £475, paid in two parts: a deposit of £230 or the equivalent in euros (this will
+FEES AND ENROLMENTThe fee for the course is £490, paid in two parts: a deposit of £245 or the equivalent in euros and £245

-be returned in full if you have to withdraw before 1 June; after that you may hold it over to another course) and £245 by 1 August.
+by 1 July.
+The deposit may be credited to another course if you have to withdraw and we are able to allocate your place to another applicant.
 The fee does not include meals, travel or accommodation.
 To enrol, just email us

 and include the information listed below, or if we already know it just let us know that you would like to come.
-We will then send you details of how you may pay the deposit.
+We will then let you know if we can give you a place and send you details of how you may pay the deposit.